James Patterson

 The eldest child of George and Mary Pounder was John Pounder.
 He was born about 1805.
 His death was announced in the Perth Courier February 20, 1874.
 "Pounder, Died on the 15th inst., after a short illness borne with Christian resignation, John Pounder of Westmeath, aged 63 years.
 Deceased was a native of Enniscorthy, County Wexford, Ireland, and emigrated to Canada in 1820, where he moved to his late residence near Beachburg.
 His end was peace."
 The death certificate states John Pounder was in fact 69 years of age and that he died of bronchitis.

-Sarah Allan Pounder Devlin
+Sarah Allen Pounder Devlin

-Sarah Allan Pounder was born 1808 in Enniscorthy, Wexford County, Ireland.
+Sarah Allen Pounder was born 1808 in Enniscorthy, Wexford County, Ireland.
 Sarah was a twin to Hanna.
-Sarah Allan Pounder's obituary was published in the Perth Courier August 26, 1892.
+Sarah Allen Pounder's obituary was published in the Perth Courier August 26, 1892.
 "On Wednesday morning, Mrs. John Devlin Sr., another of our oldest settlers, passed away at the ripe old age of 85 years.
-The maiden name of deceased was Sarah Allan Pounder and she was born in the county of Wexford, Ireland, in the year of 1807, coming to this country with her parents about 1821.
+The maiden name of deceased was Sarah Allen Pounder and she was born in the county of Wexford, Ireland, in the year of 1807, coming to this country with her parents about 1821.
 She was married to Mr. John Devlin Sr. and for many long years they lived together on their farm in Drummond, the two being separated by Mr. Devlin's death in 1870.
 For a little back, Mrs. Devlin had been living with her daughter, Mrs. Geo.
 Harvey, in town, and it was there she died.
 Her remains were laid beside those of her husband, in the old English Church burying ground.
 Deceased was a sister of Mrs. James Patterson, in town, and mother of Messrs.
 George Devlin and Charles Devlin, Perth; Mr. W. A. Devlin, Councillor, Drummond, and Mrs. Geo.
 Harvey, Perth.
 Strange to say her twin sister died in Western Ontario two weeks ago last Saturday."
 Sarah Devlin was buried in the Craig St. Cemetery and her monument still stands today.

 Sarah Pounder and John Devlin